 Debbie wrote six books, including two collections of interviews that have extended the editorial vision of Design Matters to the printed page: How to Think Like a Great Graphic Designer and Brand Thinking and Other Noble Pursuits.
 Both have been published in over 10 languages.
 In 2009, Debbie co-founded the world’s first graduate program in branding at the School of Visual Arts in New York City.

-Her written and visual essays have appeared in publications such as The New York Times, New York Magazine, Print Magazine, Design Observer and Fast Company.
-She is the author of two books of illustrated essays: Look Both Ways and Self-Portrait As Your Traitor; the later of which has been awarded a Gold Mobius, a Print Typography Award, and a medal from the Art Directors Club.
+Her written and visual essays have appeared in publications such as The New York Times, Design Observer, New York Magazine, Print Magazine and Fast Company.
+She is the author of two books of illustrated essays: Look Both Ways and Self-Portrait As Your Traitor, the later of which has been awarded a Gold Mobius, a Print Typography Award, and a medal from the Art Directors Club.

-Debbie’s artwork has been exhibited at the Boston Biennale, Chicago Design Museum, Anderson University, School of Visual Arts, Long Island University, The Wolfsonion Museum and the Czong Institute for Contemporary Art.
+Debbie’s artwork has been exhibited at the Design Biennial Boston, Chicago Design Museum, Anderson University, School of Visual Arts, Long Island University, The Wolfsonian Museum and the Czong Institute for Contemporary Art.

 Currently, Debbie is the Editorial and Creative Director of Print Magazine, the oldest magazine about design in the United States.